 Bottom-Up Method: A Comprehensive Guide

 The bottom-up method has established itself as an effective management approach in modern companies.
 It represents an alternative to the traditional top-down principle, in which decisions are delegated downwards from management level.
-In the following dictionary entry, you will learn what the bottom-up method is, how it is used and what advantages and disadvantages it offers.
+In this entry, you will learn what the bottom-up method is, how it is successfully implemented and what advantages and disadvantages it offers.
+You will also receive practical tips and best practices for effective use.

 What is the bottom-up method?